 - Exam Duration: Paper will be of 3 hours.

-Check the GATE paper and paper codes for GATE 2023 from the below table.
+Check the GATE paper and paper codes from the below table.
 Know about the newly added papers & their paper codes:

 Paper | Paper Code | Paper | Paper Code |